SidingsMedia/pixelserv-tls-pihole/README.md

 pixelserv-tls can log access and HTTP/1.1 POST contents to syslog.
 So it  is  also  a  useful  tool  to  inspect and expose 'wrongly blocked' domains as well as 'rogue' domains invading user privacy.

+This fork of pixelserv-tls redirects all HTTPS traffic to HTTP which means that the Pi-Hole blocking page can be used instead of a blank screen.

 ## Build from source

 This works on all Linux distributions and Linux-like environments such Homebrew for macOS and Cygwin for Windows.